Flack27/Runeterra/0 - Dashboard/Act 3 - Truth.md

 ## Chapter 15: Hunt for Keth'vyss

 ### Critical Path
-- [ ] Celesta "locates" Keth'vyss in ancient Shuriman ruins
+- [ ] Aethera "locates" Keth'vyss in ancient Shuriman ruins
 - [ ] Journey to Shurima with mounting Severing Hand pursuit
 - [ ] Discover Valheru remnants, more Ashen-Shugar memories surface
 - [ ] Major Severing Hand confrontation - philosophical conflict about knowledge

 ### GM Notes
 - More details about Keth'vyss' original noble goals
-- Hints that Celesta knows more than she admits
+- Hints that Aethera knows more than she admits
 - Ashen-Shugar memories becoming clearer but incomplete

 ---